Ningreka/EV-Eye/README.md

 ```

 #### PE of frame-based pupil segmentation & PE of event-based pupil tracking
 Run the following codes to estimated the Euclidean distance in pixels between the estimated and manually marked groundtruth pupil centers, and the results  will be saved by default in  `./EV_Eye_dataset/processed_data/Pixel_error_evaluation/frame` and `./EV_Eye_dataset/processed_data/Pixel_error_evaluation/event`, respectively.
-You can also find the results that we getted before in those folders.
+You can also find the results that we got before in those folders.
 ```
 ./matlab_processed/pe_of_frame_based_pupil_track.m
 ./matlab_processed/pe_of_event_based_pupil_track.m